Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 If you’re spending a lot of time travelling around the city on the tube, chances are at some point you’ll want to stop and grab a quick bite to eat, and with London’s many delicious street food markets you may not be able to find a bathroom to wash your hands in first.

 So then what are you going to do?
-Touch your food with the same hands that were just grasping on to that dirty tube rail which thousands of other people touch with their sweaty hands every day.
+Touch your food with the same hands that were just grasping onto that dirty tube rail that thousands of other people touch with their sweaty hands every day.
 No worries, that won’t be an issue again because you’ve got your hand sanitiser.

 Wear layers in Winter

 It may be freezing outside, but the moment you get onto the tube you’ll immediately regret that giant woolly jumper and padded winter coat.
 Tube carriages can get extremely hot and stuffy, especially at peak times when they are rammed full with commuters.
-If I’m wearing a big jumper on a cold day I’ll always wear a t-shirt underneath for travelling on the tube.
+If I’m wearing a coat or big jumper on a cold and rainy day in London, I’ll always wear a t-shirt underneath for travelling on the tube.

 Bring a bottle of water